 Example: [Pile, 1979]

-Origins: This legend's key is the irony that the very people who come to rescue a cat end up inadvertently killing it.
-Though this story has since entered the realm of legend and is now told as happening in a number of different venues, it might have originated with a real incident that took place in 1978 and was subsequently reported as an "And
+This legend’s key is the irony that the very people who come to rescue a cat end up inadvertently killing it.
+Though this story has since entered the realm of legend and is now told as happening in a number of different venues, it might have originated with a real incident that took place in 1978 and was subsequently reported as an “And

 Barbara “ooh, that run-down feeling” Mikkelson

 Brunvand, Jan Harold.
 Curses!
 Broiled Again!
 New York: W. W. Norton, 1989.
 ISBN 0-393-30711-5 (pp. 163-165).
 Bryson, Bill.
 The Blook of Bunders (Bizarre World).
 Great Britain: Sphere Books Ltd., 1982.
 Marsano, William.
 Man Suffocated By Potatoes.
 New York: Signet, 1987. (pp. 215-216).
 Pile, Stephen.
 The Book of Heroic Failures.
 London: Penguin, 1979.
 Shannon, Sarah.
 “And Finally . . .
 The Gaffes.”
 The [London] Evening Standard.
 3 March 1999 (p.
 56).

 Petras, Ross and Kathryn.
 The 176 Stupidest Things Ever Done.
 New York: Doubleday, 1996.
 ISBN 0-385-48341-4 (p.
 144).